1987 Indianapolis 500: Background

 Defending Indy 500 winner Bobby Rahal went on to win the 1986 CART championship.
 During the offseason, his Truesports racing team made a highly publicized switch from the March chassis to the up-and-coming Lola chassis.
 Truesports, however, stayed with the proven Cosworth engine.
 Rahal was a strong favorite to repeat as winner.

-For 1987, the Ilmor Chevrolet Indy V-8 expanded its participation in Indy car racing.
+For 1987, the Ilmor-Chevrolet 265-A engine expanded its participation in Indy car racing.
 Penske Racing fielded a three-car effort with the powerplant, while resuming its in-house chassis program.
 The PC-16 chassis was the primary car for the team, but as a backup, three one-year-old March 86C chassis were also entered.
-Newman/Haas Racing joined the Ilmor Chevrolet program, pairing the engine in a Lola.
+Newman/Haas Racing joined the Ilmor Chevrolet program, pairing the engine with a Lola T87.
 With it, Mario Andretti scored the engine's first victory a month earlier at Long Beach.
-Patrick Racing (Emerson Fittipaldi & Kevin Cogan) was the third team to utilize the Ilmor Chevrolet, but they used the 1987 March chassis.
+Patrick Racing (Emerson Fittipaldi & Kevin Cogan) was the third team to utilize the Ilmor Chevrolet, but they used the March 87C chassis.

 Roberto Guerrero won the second race of the season, held at Phoenix.
 Guerrero was a rising star on the circuit, and the impressive victory from last starting position at Phoenix made him a favorite for Indy.
 For 1987, his Vince Granatelli Racing team was sporting a special paint job, a "throwback" day-glow orange which resembled the Andy Granatelli entries from the late 1960s and early 1970s.

 A new engine arrived at Indianapolis in 1987.
 The Judd AV V-8 was badged as the Brabham-Honda, and was fielded by Galles Racing.
 After part-time use during the 1986 CART season, the engine was utilized full-time beginning in 1987.
 Indy veteran Geoff Brabham, son of Jack Brabham (co-founder of Engine Developments Ltd.) and rookie Jeff MacPherson were the drivers.

 At Penske Racing, Rick Mears and Danny Sullivan returned as the full-time entries.
 During the offseason, three-time Indy 500 winner (1970, 1971, 1978), and three-time national champion (1970, 1983, 1985) Al Unser Sr. retired from full-time driving duties.
 Unser had been driving for Penske from 1983 to 1986, and was still interested in driving part-time, particularly at Indianapolis and the other 500-mile races (Michigan and Pocono).
 Meanwhile, businessman and media mogul Ted Field arranged a deal with Roger Penske to field Indy veteran Danny Ongais in the third Penske entry.
 Al Unser was unable to secure a ride before the month of May, and arrived at the track unemployed, albeit shopping around for a competitive car.

 Goodyear arrived at the Indianapolis Motor Speedway for the first time with a new radial tire.
 After a few years of development in the CART series, the radials were ready for competition in the Indy 500.

 The most noticeable construction project completed at the Indianapolis Motor Speedway for 1987 was a series of electronic dot matrix scoreboards installed around the track.